NCIEVS/evsrestapi/STARDOG.md

-# EVSRESTAPI - STARDOG SETUP AND CONFIGURATION
+# EVSRESTAPI - STARDOG SETUP

-Information on downloading and using stardog.
+Information on downloading and using stardog with EVSRESTAPI.

 ## Running Stardog Locally